dhabersack/islovely.co/content/posts/10-grunt-contrib-sass-and-node-js-0-10-8/index.md

 ---
-date: 2013-05-29
+title: grunt-contrib-sass and Node.js 0.10.8
 description: grunt-contrib-sass does not work with the current version of Node.js.
 Downgrading Node.js to an earlier version fixes this problem.
-title: grunt-contrib-sass and Node.js 0.10.8
+published: 2013-05-29
 ---
 Over the last few weeks, I have become a massive fan of [Grunt](http://gruntjs.com/).
 Amongst other things, it makes development with [Sass](http://sass-lang.com/) and [CoffeeScript](http://coffeescript.org/) much easier by running their compile-processes automatically and reloading the browser via LiveReload.
 It basically gives you frontend-superpowers.

 Grunt has given such a big boost to my productivity that suddenly losing part of it felt like the worst thing that could happen.
 Even more so considering that a client deadline was rapidly approaching at the time.